pangxueyu233/Vaccine-against-SARS-CoV-2/README.md

 - **[Chapter 0](Chapter0.md): Pre-processing of scRNA data**
   - This chapter includes scripts for initial processing of scRNA-seq and scVDJ-seq datasets, such as file organization, Cell Ranger count and VDJ alignment, and extraction of gene expression matrices and clonotype annotations.
 - **[Chapter 1](Chapter1.md): scRNA-seq Analysis**
-  - **Content:** This section presents the full scRNA-seq analysis workflow, including data filtering (via `miQC`), normalization, dimensionality reduction (UMAP, tSNE, PHATE, ForceAtlas2), unsupervised clustering, and manual annotation using curated marker gene panels.
+  - This section presents the full scRNA-seq analysis workflow, including data filtering (via `miQC`), normalization, dimensionality reduction (UMAP, tSNE, PHATE, ForceAtlas2), unsupervised clustering, and manual annotation using curated marker gene panels.
 Additional analyses include dot plot visualizations of lineage-specific genes, identification of differentially expressed genes, and integrated exploration of B and T cell subtypes.